 As Californians, we all know too-well most how dangerous and frightening water scarcity can be.
-The infamous 2011-2017 California drought may be over, but water conservation will never stop being important–here or anywhere.
+The past few years have taught us that water can come and go easily.
 In fact, water scarcity is quickly becoming a serious problem all over the country.
 According to the Environmental Protection Agency, 40 states should expect significant water shortages over the next ten years.

-California is working hard to introduce new statewide water conservation legislation, but we can all help on the local level, too.
-You can even make a significant difference just by striving to conserve water in your own home.
+Not only is water conservation at home good for the state of California, it’s good for your utility bill.
 Here are 10 surprisingly easy ways you can lower your household’s water usage.
-You can feel good knowing you’re helping your state conserve water.
-Plus, you’ll save money at the same time!
+You can feel good knowing you’re helping your state conserve water and save money.

-The EPA awards water-using products with their WaterSense label when they meet several several important water-conserving standards.
-Labelled products:
+The EPA awards water-using products with their WaterSense label when they meet several important water-conserving standards.
+WaterSense toilets, faucets and shower heads:

 - Are at least as effective as their less-water efficient counterparts